JianghuiDu/SedTrace.jl/README.md

 ## Installation
 Download and install `Julia` at https://julialang.org/downloads.
 Julia version should be 1.7 or above to use `SedTrace`.
 `SedTrace` is not registered with the Julia package manager.
 Install it directly from the GitHub repository.
-From the Julia terminal (aka the REPL), type `]` to enter the `Pkg`  mode and run
+From the Julia terminal (aka the REPL), type `]` to enter the package management mode and run

 ```
 pkg> add https://github.com/JianghuiDu/SedTrace.jl.git
 ```
 This will also install all the dependency packages.
 I also suggest installing the [`MKL`](https://github.com/JuliaLinearAlgebra/MKL.jl) package if you want to accelerate model simulation (at the moment this may not work on macOS with Apple silicon chips).

 I suggest using [`Julia for Visual Studio Code`](https://www.julia-vscode.org) as the language editor.
 Check the link to see how to install and configure the Julia language extension in `Visual Studio Code`.
 After installation, make sure you tell the path of Julia executable to `Visual Studio Code`.
 To do so, open `Visual Studio Code`, go to `File/Preferences/Settings` and search for `Julia: Executable Path`.
-To find the path of Julia executable, you can enter `Sys.BINDIR` from the Julia REPL.
-The output is the directory containing the executable.
-You need to append the name of the executable when writing the path, for example `C:/Users/username/AppData/Local/Programs/julia-1.9.2/bin/julia.exe` on Windows, or `/Applications/Julia-1.9.app/Contents/Resources/julia/bin/julia` on macOS.
+The  path should look like `C:/Users/username/AppData/Local/Programs/julia-1.9.2/bin/julia.exe` on Windows, or `/Applications/Julia-1.9.app/Contents/Resources/julia/bin/julia` on macOS, if you have chosen the default settings when installing Julia.

 ## First example
 Now you can use the pre-included examples to see how `SedTrace` works.
 Go to the directory where Julia packages are installed.
 Normally this should be `/users/username/.julia/packages/SedTrace`.
 Copy the sub-directory `/SedTrace/examples` to a directory of your own choice (`/mydirector/examples`), otherwise you won't be able to execute the examples.
 Make sure you don't modify anything in the `/.julia` directory.